shifted7/data-structures-and-algorithms/README.md

   - hash: takes in an arbitrary key and returns an index in the collection.

 #### Approach and Efficiency
 - This code creates a HashTable class which has public properties of Size and Contents.
 Size is the length, defined at creation and modified during resizing.
+Contents is an array of linked lists of buckets, and defines the contents of the hash table.
-- This code creates a Bucket class
+- This code creates a Bucket class.

+(Full explanation not yet ready.
+See Whiteboards for details of HashTable.Add)

 #### Solution
 ![Hash Table Whiteboard 1](/Data-Structures/assets/hashtable1.jpg)